k21971/EvilHack/doc/evilhack-changelog.md

 - Present worn armor in inventory as (merged to your form) if activating #shapechange as a Druid
 - Adjust grass distribution on some of the Druid quest levels
+- Another case where a Druid or Elf is penalized for killing a tree